liferay/liferay-screens/ios/Documentation/DDLFormScreenlet.md

 The `DDLFormScreenlet` can be used to show a collection of fields so that a user can fill in their values.
 Initial or existing values may be shown in the fields.
 Fields of the following data types are supported:

 - *Boolean*: A two state value typically shown using a checkbox.
 - *Date*: A formatted date value.
-The format will depend on the current device's locale.
+The format depends on the device's locale.
 - *Decimal, Integer, and Number*: A numeric value.
 - *Document and Media*: A file stored on the current device.
 It can be uploaded to a specific portal repository.
 - *Radio*: A set of options to choose from.
 A single option must be chosen.